piyushmakad/MERN-blog-application/readme.txt

 Express is a node js web application framework that provides broad features for building web and mobile applications.
 It is used to build a single page, multipage, and hybrid web application.
 It's a layer built on the top of the Node js that helps manage servers and routes.

+Now, we create a auth.controller which authenicate our signup field, signup will be a async function means we have to store values and it take time so without going in event loop ,it can run in background we are destructing the contents from req.body which we send.we are encrypting our password so no one can see using bcryptjs lib ..Creating a newUser and saving using Try catch block so if error occur it can be shown on web

+signup function is again imported in auth.route to create to route  is used to define a route for handling HTTP POST requests.
+HTTP POST requests are commonly used to submit data to a server, often to create or update a resource.

+The app.use(express.json()) middleware is used to parse incoming request bodies with JSON payloads in an Express.js application.TO access,we convert incoming json into Js objects (here, req.body is converted into js object by express)